StarStrider23/sql_games_project/README.md

 ### 6.

-One can clearly see that the most profitable years of gaming are centered around the year 2008.
+Here are the most profitable years of gaming and procent difference.
+One can clearly see that the most profitable year of gaming was the year 2008 and other years are pretty much centered around it.

 <img width="944" alt="Снимок экрана 2025-04-23 в 21 15 45" src="https://github.com/user-attachments/assets/a730ff0a-2665-4a67-b6c5-1aaac7b71e29" />

 Interestingly enough, there are only 3 games from year 2008 in the top 50: Mario Kart Wii (35.82 million copies sold), Grand Theft Auto IV (22.47 million) and Call of Duty: World at War (15.87 million).
-These account for
+These account for 5.3%, 3.3% and 2.3% respectively from the total sales that year.
+So these games together contribute to a total of 10.9% from the total sales from the year 2008.

+Also, it is quite amusing that the fraph above looks like a Gaussian distribution with the mean being the year 2008.

+### 7.